Mary Astell: Career

 Astell warns that disparity in intelligence, character, and fortune may lead to misery, and recommends that marriage be based on lasting friendship rather than short-lived attraction.
-A woman should look for "a good Understanding, a Vertuous Mind, and in all other respects let there be as much equality as may be."
+A woman should look for "a good Understanding, a Vertuous Mind, and in all other respects let there be as much equality as may be".
 Astell expanded on this theme in response to critics in the third edition of Some Reflections upon Marriage.

 She withdrew from public life in 1709 to become head of a charity school for girls in Chelsea, funded by two wealthy philanthropists, Lady Catherine Jones and Lady Elizabeth Hastings.
-Backed by the Society for the Propagation of Christian Knowledge, Astell designed the school's curriculum and it is thought to be the first school in England with an all-women Board of Governors.
-When she was 60 years old, Astell went to live with Lady Catherine Jones, with whom she resided until her death in 1731.
+Backed by the Society for the Propagation of Christian Knowledge, Astell designed the school curriculum and it is thought to be the first school in England with an all-women board of governors.
+When she was 60 years old, in 1726, Astell was invited to live with Lady Catherine Jones, with whom she resided until her death in 1731.

 Astell died in London a few months after a mastectomy to remove a cancerous right breast.
 In her last days, she refused to see any of her acquaintances and stayed in a room with her coffin, thinking only of God; she was buried in the churchyard of Chelsea Church in London.

-Astell is remembered for her ability to debate freely with both contemporary men and women, and particularly for her groundbreaking methods of negotiating the position of women in society by engaging in philosophical debate (Descartes was a particular influence) rather than basing her arguments in historical evidence as had previously been attempted.
-Descartes' theory of dualism, a separate mind and body, allowed Astell to promote the idea that women, as well as men, had the ability to reason, and subsequently, they should not be treated so poorly: "If all Men are born Free, why are all Women born Slaves?"
+Astell is remembered for her ability to debate with both men and women, and for her groundbreaking methods of negotiating the position of women in society by engaging in philosophical debate (René Descartes was a particular influence) rather than basing her arguments in historical evidence as had been attempted.
+Descartes' theory of dualism, a separate mind and body, allowed Astell to promote the idea that women, as well as men, had the ability to reason, and subsequently, they should not be treated so poorly; "If all Men are born Free, why are all Women born Slaves?"